iangow/pgstata/odbc/README.md

 ## 2. Get psqlODBC

 The following assumes a MacPorts installation of PostgreSQL.
 Omit the `--with-libpq=/opt/local/bin/pg_config` part if this does not apply to you.
+(You might have to do `sudo port select postgresql postgresql94` or use `--with-libpq=/opt/local/lib/postgresql94/bin/pg_config` if the configuration script still can't find `pg_config`.)

 ```
 wget https://ftp.postgresql.org/pub/odbc/versions/src/psqlodbc-09.03.0400.tar.gz
 tar xzf psqlodbc-09.03.0400.tar.gz
 cd psqlodbc-09.03.0400
 ./configure --with-iodbc --enable-pthreads --with-libpq=/opt/local/bin/pg_config
 make
 sudo make install